RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

    d.
 Add a column right to the sort box, go to the **Toolbox** tab > search for *filter* widget > drag and drop the **Drop down filter** widget inside the column.

-8. Add a back button for going back to the *Home* page:<br/>
+8. Create a back button for going back to the *Home* page:<br/>

    a.
 Copy and paste an existing button and rename it as *Back*.<br/>

    b.
 Drag and drop it inside the row at top left corner and configure the design, appearance, and spacing, if necessary.<br/>

-The configured *Parts* page may look similar to the following UI page:
+The configured UI of *Parts* page may look similar to the following UI page:

 ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/5/parts-page.png?raw=true)